Stablecoin Savings-Rate Yield for Treasury: The Receipt Token and Its Source (2026)

 Accounting

-Account as a value-accruing crypto-asset position — not cash, not a rebasing balance: the receipt is held, its value accretes, gain generally recognised on redemption or per the jurisdiction's rules, reconciled with an audit trail.
+Account as a value-accruing crypto-asset position — not cash, and not a rebasing balance: the receipt is held, its value accretes, gain is generally recognised on redemption or per the jurisdiction's rules, and the whole position is reconciled with an audit trail.
 The rebasing-vs-non-rebasing distinction matters: a value-accruing receipt is tracked via its exchange value, not invented inflows.
 Confirm tax characterisation per jurisdiction.

 Practical guidance